spacelift-io/user-documentation/docs/integrations/docker.md

 RUN adduser --disabled-password --no-create-home --uid=1983 spacelift
 ```

+An additional requirement is the presence of `ps` command in the image.
+The Spacelift worker periodically checks the status of the container image and it uses `ps` to do so.

 !!! info
     Note the `adduser` bit. **Spacelift runs its Docker workflows as user `spacelift` with UID 1983**, so make sure that: